← back

 bun create streamdeck-react

-The CLI scaffolds a complete .sdPlugin project — manifest, bundler config (Rollup or Vite 8 with Rolldown), fonts, and a starter example.
-Pick from minimal, counter, Zustand, Jotai, or React Query templates.
+The CLI scaffolds a complete .sdPlugin project — manifest, bundler config (Vite with Rolldown), fonts, and a starter example.
+Pick from minimal, counter, Zustand, Jotai, or Pokemon (React Query) templates.

 For manual setup: